Did you know?

 Whole-class instruction is the most traditional model in education, and it has a lot of strengths…that’s why we incorporate it also.
 The following subjects are taught according to this model: Science, Social Studies, Spanish Grammar, Physical Education, and Art.
 We like this model, too, because students who like to interact with their teachers and other students have the chance to be very expressive!
 There’s always a synergy and a special dynamic developed through this style of teaching; students have the chance to share their knowledge, opinions, and understanding of subject matter.

-Our UCA Campus has different buildings in its complex: our Pre-School building is located in Bahía, while our Elementary, Jr. High, and High School Classrooms are located in Uvita at the synthetic soccer field complex.
+Our UCA Campus has two different locations: our Pre-School building is located in Bahía, while our Elementary, Jr. High, and High School Classrooms are located in Uvita at the synthetic soccer field complex.
 In each classroom, students daily receive individual attention from two types of teachers, a lead teacher and an assistant teacher.
 Lead teachers speak both Spanish and English, and most assistant teachers do, also.

 A note about Spanish courses: At UCA, Spanish classes are designed so that students learn not only Spanish spoken in Costa Rica, but also what is appropriate in different countries, where dialects always differ.
 Students learn proper Spanish concepts, practice conversation, and invest time listening to spoken Spanish.
 To learn more about how UCA incorporates Spanish into daily classes and routines click here.